Who Was Catherine II?

-On August 21, 1745, Catherine II married into the Russian royal family, becoming a grand duchess.
-She and Peter proved to be anything but a happy couple, however.
-Peter was immature and juvenile, preferring to play with toy soldiers and mistresses than to be with his wife.
+On August 21, 1745, Catherine II married Russia's Grand Duke Peter.
+They proved to be anything but a happy couple, however, as Peter was immature and juvenile, preferring to play with toy soldiers and mistresses than to be with his wife.
 Catherine II developed her own pastimes, which included reading extensively.

-Concerned about being toppled by opposing forces herself, Catherine sought to appease the military and the church.
+Concerned about being toppled by opposing forces early in her reign, Catherine II sought to appease the military and the church.
 She recalled troops that had been sent by Peter to fight Denmark, and promoted and gifted those who had backed her as the new empress.
-Early in her reign, she returned the church's land and property.
-Catherine even styled herself after the beloved ruler Peter the Great, claiming that she was following in his footsteps.
-Catherine II had a sculpture made later, known as the Bronze Horseman, built to honor him.
+Despite being a religious skeptic, she also returned the church's land and property that had been taken by Peter, though she later changed course on that front, making the church part of the state.

 While Catherine believed in absolute rule, she did make some efforts toward social and political reforms.
-She put together on document, known as the "Nakaz," on how the country's legal system should run, with a push for capital punishment and torture to be outlawed and calling for every man to be declared equal.
+She put together a document, known as the "Nakaz," on how the country's legal system should run, with a push for capital punishment and torture to be outlawed and calling for every man to be declared equal.
 Catherine had also sought to address the dire situation of country's serfs, workers who were owned by landowners for life.
 The Senate protested any suggestion of changing the feudal system.

 After finalizing the Nakaz, Catherine brought delegates together from different social and economic classes to form the Legislative Commission, which met for the first time in 1767.
 No laws came out of the commission, but it was the first time that Russians from across the empire had been able to express their thoughts about the country's needs and problems.
 Ultimately, the Nakaz became more known for its ideas rather than its immediate influence.